CHERIoT-Platform/cheriot-rtos/examples/02.hello_compartment/README.md

 ```

 This uses `-b` to find the board description file and `-j` the report that the linker generated during the build.
+The query passed with `-q` asks which compartments or libraries import the UART's MMIO capability.
 This tells us that the `debug` library and the `scheduler` compartment both have direct access to the UART.
 The latter is an artefact of how some simulators exit: simulation builds will have the UART exposed to the scheduler.